NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 the produced CSM models (:numref:`csm_state`), if invoked with this switch.
 To save the best-fit CSM models with no further refinement, invoke this tool with zero iterations.

+See :numref:`jitter_aster` for how to solve for jitter in ASTER cameras.